 Board member since 16 July 2015

 Ms Williams has over 25 years of senior management and Board level experience in the corporate and Government sectors.
 Ms Williams was previously a Director at JP Morgan, NM Rothschild and Ansett Australia.
 She has been a consultant to listed corporations in Australia and the Gulf States and state and federal regulatory bodies.
 She is a former director of the Australian Accounting Standards Board, State Trustees and a Commissioner of the Victorian Competition and Efficiency Commission.
-Ms Williams’ current directorships include Cooper Energy Ltd, Equity Trustees Ltd, Djerriwarrh Investments Ltd, Defence Health, Racing Victoria and Barristers Chambers Limited.
+Ms Williams’ current directorships include Cooper Energy Ltd, Equity Trustees Ltd, Djerriwarrh Investments Ltd, Defence Health and Barristers Chambers Limited.

 Mr David Peever

 Mr Peever retired as Managing Director of Rio Tinto Australia in October 2014 after 27 years with Rio Tinto.
 Mr Peever is also Chairman of Cricket Australia and a Director of the International Cricket Council, a Non Executive Director of the Australian Foundation Investment Company and the Melbourne Business School.
 He is a member of the Prime Minister’s Indigenous Advisory Council and the Chief of Defence’s Gender Equality Advisory Board.
 He chaired the Minister of Defence’s First Principles Review of Defence and following the acceptance of the Review by Government, now chairs the Oversight Board which helps guide implementation of the Review’s recommendations.
 Mr Peever is also a non executive director of the Stars Foundation.